 The technological progress and widespread use of the internet have given rise to new forms of activity involving illegal use of personal images that cause serious harm to people's privacy, security and personal dignity.
-Starting from the perspective of victims' needs, the government is responding with proposed amendments to four laws tackling sexual violence crimes—the Criminal Code of the Republic of China, Crime Victim Protection Act, Sexual Assault Crime Prevention Act, and Child and Youth Sexual Exploitation Prevention Act.
-If approved by the Legislative Yuan, these amendments would add a chapter dedicated to expanded protections, increase criminal liability, provide relevant assistance to victims, and enact related complementary measures to build a comprehensive protective network that more effectively prevents gender-based violence crimes.
+Starting from the perspective of victims' needs, the government is responding with amendments to four laws tackling sexual violence crimes—the Criminal Code of the Republic of China, Crime Victim Protection Act, Sexual Assault Crime Prevention Act, and Child and Youth Sexual Exploitation Prevention Act.
+These amendments add a chapter dedicated to expanded protections, increase criminal liability, provide relevant assistance to victims, and enact related complementary measures to build a comprehensive protective network that more effectively prevents gender-based violence crimes.

 Three strategies to build a protective network